 Applications for the Fall term are no longer being accepted at this time.

 Prospective students need to register with LSAC's Credential Assembly Service (CAS).
-Your CAS Law School Report includes copies of all law/professional school transcripts; copies of letters of recommendation; and copies of English proficiency exam scores, if applicable.
+The LLM CAS law school report includes copies of all law/professional school transcripts and copies of letters of recommendation.

-A professional goals statement is required and assists the Admissions Committee in selecting qualified applicants.
-Professional goals statements should address the applicant’s interest in and qualifications for the JSD Program.
+A professional goals statement is required and assists the Admissions Committee in selecting an outstanding entering class.
+The professional goals statement should address the applicant’s interest in and qualifications for the LLM program.

 The professional goals statement should be typed, double-spaced, and submitted (electronically attached) with the application.
-Required font size of the professional goals statement is 10 pt. or larger; recommended length is two pages.
+The required font size of the professional goals statement is 10 pt. or larger; recommended length is two pages.